 -change scene-

-I remember the delicious smell of spring tickling our naive noses
+I remember the delicious smell of spring tickling our naive nosesthe smell of leaves

 the smell of bloom